 Beautiful Pamukkale in Turkey: Thermal Pools and Ancient Hierapolis City

-Pamukkale in Turkey is a top visited attraction and a sight to wow at.
-Pamukkale in the Denizli region, a UNESCO World Heritage Site, is nicknamed "Cotton Castle" because of solidified white calcium thermal pools that cascade down the side of a hill.
-Sitting inland within an agricultural province, on my 2002 visit to Pamukkale and Hierapolis ancient city, I didn't fully absorb … [Read more...] about Beautiful Pamukkale in Turkey: Thermal Pools and Ancient Hierapolis City
+Pamukkale in Turkey is a top-visited attraction and a sight to wow at.
+Pamukkale, a UNESCO World Heritage Site in the Denizli region, is nicknamed “Cotton Castle” because of solidified white calcium thermal pools cascading down a hill's side.
+Sitting inland within an agricultural province, on my first visit to Pamukkale and Hierapolis ancient city, the significance of the … [Read more...] about Beautiful Pamukkale in Turkey: Thermal Pools and Ancient Hierapolis City

 The Impressive Stadium of Magnesia on the Meander